mechneerd/Gow/README.md

 ## 🏛️ Project Status

-GoW is currently heavily in development.
-See `CHANGELOG.md` for phase tracking.
+**GoW v1.0** is fully complete and production-ready.
+All architectural phases (A, B, and C) have been implemented, providing a robust ecosystem.
+See `CHANGELOG.md` for the full history of features.

 ## 📜 License